laravel/vapor-docs/1.0/projects/the-basics.md

 vapor team:switch
 ```

-You may view your current team list of projects via the Vapor UI or the `vapor project:list` CLI command:
+You may view your current team's project list via the Vapor UI or the `vapor project:list` CLI command:

 ```bash
 vapor project:list